-Archive Panic: So the strip ran from 1905 to 1923.
-At roughly 52 pages a year.
-Wow.
-You have some reading to do.
+- Archive Panic: The strip ran weekly from 1905 to 1923.
+That's roughly 52 pages a year.
+Better start reading.

-Values Dissonance: In the comic, one strip has Nemo going around giving animals the ability to talk to humans.
+- In the comic, one strip has Nemo going around giving animals the ability to talk to humans.
 One male hippopotamus begs him not to let a female hippopotamus talk because "she'll talk to you deaf, dumb and blind about women's suffrage!"
 In 1910, the time of publication, this was a joke that could be taken a few ways; a hundred years later, it'd just make the hippo (and the author) look like a jerk.

-The Abusive Parents issue.
+- The Abusive Parents issue.
 It was normal at the time.
 It is still normal in some places around the world, and considered the only way to be good parents.
-Ouch.
+Ouch note

 - What Do You Mean, It's for Kids?: Calling the comic Nightmare Fuel aimed at kids is an understatement.
 It's a whole nightmare world!
 Though this is more of a shift in what is acceptable for children.
 It was a lot more open at that time as shown with other so-called children's books during that time like The Wind in the Willows, which would almost be impossible to publish as a kid's book now.
 There's even a panel where Little Nemo, who is about nine at that point, is reading Gulliver's Travels.